chocolatetoothpaste/epoch/README.md

 **Breaking change**

 The epoch.from() method is being renamed epoch.diff().
-Semantically, diff makes more sense as the method name.
-Both methods are available for use, but epoch.from() will be removed in the next major release (0.3.0, tentatively).
+It might go away at some point, or it might get changed back.

 ### Easy to use